 When we imagine a wedding, we picture a day of celebration of two people meeting their soulmate and choosing a lifetime of happiness together.
-We see the bride walking down the aisle, in her beautiful gown, to meet her fiancé patiently waiting for her at the altar.
-And even though the main focus is on the bride’s dress, men’s attire is an important part of the wedding day fashion portfolio.
+We see the bride walking down the aisle, in her beautiful gown, to meet her groom patiently waiting for her at the altar.
+Even though the main focus of this vision is on the bride’s dress, the groom’s attire is an important part of the wedding day fashion portfolio.

-While wedding outfits, for both grooms and brides, have an interesting history we’re focusing on grooms in this blog.
-According to several sources, way back in the mid 1600’s men’s wedding attire was about breeches and frock coats.
-That trend made its way out and in the late 1700’s grooms dressed just as extravagantly as brides (we’ll focus on brides in a separate blog).
-Grooms, from wealthier families would wear silks, velvet, pearls, furs, silver, gold, and even precious gems during this fashion period.
+While wedding outfits for both grooms and brides have an interesting history, we’re focusing on grooms in this blog.
+According to several sources, way back in the mid 1600’s men’s wedding attire was breeches and frock coats.
+That trend made its way out, and in the late 1700’s grooms were dressed just as extravagantly as brides.
+Grooms from wealthier families would wear silks, velvet, pearls, furs, silver, gold, and even precious gems during this fashion period.
 Their clothing was a lavish exhibition of their wealth.
-Not everyone could afford to dress like this, so those who couldn’t dressed much more modestly, wearing their best everyday clothes.
+Not everyone could afford to dress like this, so those who couldn’t dressed much more modestly, just wearing their best everyday clothes.

 Today, while the options are endless, we have seen a trend towards the classic tuxedo in colors that complement the bridesmaids and wedding theme.